jkriesp/my-astro/src/content/blog/k3s-on-multipass.md

 ---

 This guide will walk you through the process of setting up a k3s Kubernetes cluster on Multipass, from creating the virtual machines to deploying k3s and joining the worker nodes to the control plane.
+The goal is to have an Kubernetes cluster that you can experiment and break without consequence.

 ## Introduction